Our impact 2025

 Youth Sport Trust targeted programmes and interventions:

-training opportunities provided to young people by our athlete mentors, coaches and networks, empowering them to lead and inspire their peers
+young people trained by our athlete mentors, coaches and networks, empowering them to lead and inspire their peers

-training opportunities provided to teachers, coaches and practitioners equipping them to lead good quality inclusive sport and PE
+practitioners trained to equip them to lead good quality, inclusive sport and PE

 Delivering against our strategy

-The strategy aims to effect change, focussing on three main objectives so that a child starting school in 2022 will leave the education system in 2035 having been able to access the life-changing benefits of play and sport to help them achieve their full potential.
+The aim of the strategy is to effect change, focusing on three main objectives so that a child starting school in 2022 will leave the education system in 2035 having been able to access the life-changing benefits of play and sport to help them achieve their full potential.

 By taking urgent action now to build back healthier, happier, more resilient young people, we will establish an evidence base on which we can drive a generational shift and ultimately achieve societal change by 2035.

-This impact report covers the second year of delivery against our new strategy, reflecting on what we have achieved against our three main aims.
+This impact report covers the third year of delivery against our new strategy, reflecting on what we have achieved against our three overarching objectives.

 Build back healthier, happier and more resilient young people and level the playing field for those most disadvantaged.